AlexCharlton/site-generator/README.md

 * [Foo]($(page-address "foo/bar"))
 ```

-Now when we generate this site, we'll be creating the pages `example-site/site/index.html`, `example-site/site/fr/index.html`, `example-site/site/About_site-generator/index.html`, `example-site/site/fr/A_propos/index.html`, `example-site/site/Foo/Bar/index.html`, and `example-site/site/fr/Quox/Bar/index.html`.
+Now when we generate this site, we'll be creating (in the directory `example-site/site/`) the pages `index.html`, `fr/index.html`, `About_site-generator/index.html`, `fr/A_propos/index.html`, `Foo/Bar/index.html`, and `fr/Quox/Bar/index.html`.
 Now all we need to do is make the template files for this site.

 ### Template files
 We know we need to make at least two template files, `main.html` (which is the default template file, specified in the top-level config file) and `other.html` (which is used by `about`).
 Let's start with `main.html`.
 We make the file `example-site/templates/main.html` and in it we put the outline of what we want the HTML of this site to be: